SAP/gigya-swift-sdk/GigyaTfa/README.md

   }
 }
 ```
+​
 ## Phone Verification
+​

-Resolving phone Two Factor Authentication verification is done using the RegisteredPhonesResolver class.
+Resolving phone Two Factor Authentication verification is done using the *RegisteredPhonesResolver* class.
+​
 Code example for phone verification flow.
 Note that this is just a partial representation of the flow and will require additional UI intervention.
+​
 ```
 let registeredPhonesResolver = resolverFactory.getResolver(for: RegisteredPhonesResolver.self)
 registeredPhonesResolver.getRegisteredPhones(completion: registeredPhonesResult(result:))